Donna Nook National Nature Reserve

 When to visit

-Opening timesSeal viewing area and facilities open October to mid December, dawn til dusk.
-Open every day over Christmas.
+Opening timesSeal viewing area, main car park and facilities open October to December, dawn til dusk, reserve open all year round

 Best time to visitOctober to December